 As a student in our Psychology program, you enjoy the typical classrooms, study spaces and research facilities found on a university campus, but also some unique resources.
 As detailed below, your experience as an undergraduate in Psychology is enhanced by opportunities that extend far beyond those offered in the typical undergraduate program.

-Our Neuroscience faculty conduct research investigating topics concerning learning and memory, cognition and development, psychopharmacology, and drug addiction and pain.
-As a Psychology student, you may work with faculty to investigate a breadth of research interests, ranging from steroid hormone signaling in fruit fly social behavior, to the development of more effective drug treatments for pain.
+Our Neuroscience faculty conduct research investigating topics concerning learning and memory, psychopharmacology, and drug addiction and pain.
+As a Psychology student, you may work with faculty to investigate interests ranging from steroid hormone signaling in fruit fly social behavior to the development of more effective drug treatments for pain.

 UNE College of Osteopathic Medicine